 Francisca van Zeller is the creative spark within the organization.
 In sync with her father, to whom she looks for inspiration and guidance, she doesn't make decisions alone.
 She believes that working together is always more beneficial.

-Since 2013, she has dedicated herself to the family business of Quinta Vale D. Maria, focusing on sales and promotion of the wines.
-Having taken a post-graduate degree in enology from the Catholic University of Porto, in 2015, Francisca has immersed herself in this field, and has been the wine director of Six Senses Douro Valley since April of 2015.
+Since 2013, she has dedicated herself to the family business of Quinta Vale D. Maria e van Zeller &CO., as Brand Manager of all the brands - but she is also involved in enology, having taken a post-graduate degree the Catholic University of Porto, in 2015.
+Francisca was also the Wine Director of Six Senses Douro Valley, from April 2015 to June 2018 and Consultant in wine projects, gastronomy and Tourism of the Douro.